-In the demanding world of catering, bars, and hotels, an ice shortage is the absolute nightmare to avoid.
-More than just a way to cool drinks, ice is at the heart of successful cocktails, attractive displays, and customer satisfaction.
+In the demanding world of restaurants, bars and hospitality, running out of ice is the nightmare to avoid at all costs.
+More than just a way to chill drinks, ice is central to the success of your cocktails, the presentation of your displays and customer satisfaction.

-But with a multitude of models – varying capacities, air or water cooling, different ice types – it’s easy to get lost.
-This unique guide, updated by the experts at Comptoir du Froid, gives you the keys to choosing THE machine best suited to your output.
+But with so many models available – variable capacities, air or water cooling, ice types – it is easy to get lost.
+This unique guide, updated by the experts at ChillerHub, gives you the key points for choosing THE machine suited to your throughput.

 I. Which Type of Ice for Which Use?

-This is the primary selection criterion.
-The shape of the ice cube determines its use.
+This is the first selection criterion.
+The shape of the ice determines how it is used.

 1. Hollow Ice (Bullet): The Versatile Standard

-This is the most common type of ice found in bars, restaurants, and hotels.
+This is the most common ice cube in bars, restaurants and hotels.
 Its hollow cylindrical shape offers maximum contact surface with the liquid.

-- The +: It cools drinks extremely quickly.
+- The advantage: It chills drinks extremely quickly.

 - Available with AIR or WATER cooling